 4 Questions to Ask

-Ready to jump to all four questions?
-Want to see how your EDI partner stacks up?
+Ready to read all four questions now?
+Want to know how your EDI partner stacks up?
 Download our white paper here.

 Why Are You With Your Current EDI Vendor or Clearinghouse?

 Our first post is introspective.
 We’ll look at the reasons you may be with your current Clearinghouse or EDI vendor, and how they should serve you to meet the strategic objectives of your department and company as a whole.
 Keep reading about the way it’s always been, and the futurist approach that health plans should take with a key strategic EDI partner.

 Healthcare EDI networks have been built on vendor relationships that can be daunting and confusing, despite best intentions and the increased adoption of automated processes.
 Vendors offer “sticky” solutions that can entangle health plans with complicated agreements, abrasive onboarding processes, and technology that may not provide meaningful value.

 Today, the essence of a partnership can get lost in the complications of healthcare EDI management.
 We can shift this paradigm by remembering we’re all in this together – from payers to trading partners, and providers to patients.